Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Döşemealtı stands out for its calm, green environment and has a high share of long-term tenants.
-It offers stable but relatively low returns with a mostly family-oriented tenant base.
-Moderate housing prices make entry into the district easier.
+Döşemealtı is a district that stands out with its calm and green structure, holding a high profile of long-term tenants.
+It offers a stable but relatively lower yield with a tenant base that is mostly family-oriented.
+Moderate housing prices provide ease of entry into the district.

 📍 Serik (including Belek)